 Along the route to Williamston, North Carolina by way of Highway 64, a house stands quietly alongside the narrow two-lane road.
 A large display reads, ‘Jenkins Antiques’ in cursive, and from one look at the building one is struck with an irrepressible idea that more than just history is housed inside.

-The owners, Ronnie and Becky Jenkins, have owned the building for 28 years, having bought the house in 1985 and remodeled it from its previous usage as a bar and restaurant.
+The owners, Ronnie, and Becky Jenkins, have owned the building for 28 years, having bought the house in 1985 and remodeled it from its previous usage as a bar and restaurant.
 Though they’ve owned it longer than I have been alive, the peg-built antebellum farmhouse has survived for many more generations than nearly any building in the area.
-It was erected in 1857, and survived through the American Civil War.
-Perhaps most astounding — and a testament to the love the Jenkins have for the house — the building remains in its original condition today, aside from minor renovations made to the interior by the Jenkins’ over the years.
-With over 10,000 square feet of space, the antique shop houses thousands of items spanning the past two centuries, and some items dated to even more ancient times.
-In a move of brilliance, the Jenkins decided to house goods on consignment; people bring in antiques they want sold, and for a fee, the Jenkins’ exhibit the goods.
+It was erected in 1857 and survived through the American Civil War.
+Perhaps most astounding — and a testament to the love the Jenkins have for the house — the building remains in its original condition today, aside from minor renovations made to the interior by the Jenkins over the years.
+With over 10,000 square feet of space, the antique shop houses thousands of items spanning the past two centuries, and some items date back to ancient times.
+In a move of brilliance, the Jenkins decided to house goods on consignment; people bring in antiques they want to sell, and for a fee, the Jenkins exhibit the goods.
 When they sell, Jenkins Antiques receives a percentage of the profit.
-Often the antiques come in from professional appraisers, which ensure that the antique shop stays full of unique and interesting items that come from around the area.
+Often the antiques come in from professional appraisers, which ensures that the antique shop stays full of unique and interesting items that come from around the area.

 When I first opened the door to Jenkins Antiques, Becky Jenkins was measuring two boat oars that a man had brought in that morning.
 Ronnie, her husband, was reclining listening to headphones.
-Becky’s initial assumption was that the oars, which were 16-feet long well-worn and splitting, had possibly been used on slave ships that brought Africans to North Carolina to work on cotton and tobacco fields.
+Becky’s initial assumption was that the oars, which were 16 feet long well-worn, and splitting, had possibly been used on slave ships that brought Africans to North Carolina to work in cotton and tobacco fields.
 Ronnie removed his headphones to hear the hypothesis, and nodding his head in approval, returned to his music.
 Ronnie was listening to Dixie 105.7, a local country music station.
-He used to listen to classic rock from the ‘60s, but needed a change.
+He used to listen to classic rock from the ‘60s but needed a change.
 Becky doesn’t like country, so instead of playing the music on the speakers in the store, Ronnie is forced to keep the music to himself).